 Electroless Nickel provides a uniform coating that will increase wear and corrosion resistance of Brass, Aluminium and Steel components.

 Electroless Coatings are applied through an auto-catalytic technique meaning that a metal coating is formed through a chemical reaction.
-Electroless Nickel Plating form a uniform coating, even on uneven surfaces and will increase wear and corrosion resistance of a component.
-It has a wide range of applications and is used throughout the automotive, Oil & Gas and Petrochemical Industries.
+Electroless Nickel Plating forms a uniform coating, even on uneven surfaces and will increase wear and corrosion resistance of a component.
+It has a wide range of applications and is used throughout the Automotive, Oil & Gas and Petrochemical Industries.
 By changing the Phosphorus content, you can better suit Electroless Nickel to your application.
 Electroless Nickel meets ELV, WEEE and Rohss regulations.

 What is the Process?

 In Electroless Nickel Plating a component is immersed into a vat of plating solution.
 It’s a chemical process in which Nickel Ions are reduced using Sodium Hypophosphite which allows the Nickel to be deposited without the use of electric current.
 The Nickel itself acts as a catalyst for the plating reaction, and forms a deposit with a high degree of thickness uniformity over the entire component no matter its shape.